 I've been thinking a lot about, well, our thoughts lately.
 How we think, what we think, why we think the things we do, and what kind of impact such thoughts have on our lives.
 Oftentimes what we're seeing and reading in the form of news will dominate our thoughts.
 From the potential pandemic of the coronavirus to our climate in crisis, how we think about these events can play a huge part in how they affect us directly.
 I would hazard a guess that most of us don't really spend a lot of time thinking about our thoughts.
 Yet, thoughts have such immense power over our entire beings that when you really think about it, what is going on in our minds is, effectively, ground zero for our life.
 It is where it all begins.

 There have been studies done, none conclusive, about how many actual thoughts we have in a day.
 Some numbers have ranged from 12,000 to 60,000 (that came from the National Science Foundation in 2005).
 The NSF also revealed that of those thousands of thoughts, "80% were negative, and 95% were exactly the same repetitive thoughts as the day before."
+And so many of those thoughts are on what others are thinking about us!
 So, it's safe to surmise that there's a lot going on up there.
 Thoughts dictating and dissecting everything from what we see & eat, to how we will accomplish our next big achievement.
 We try to think our way into and out of situations and a lot of times, we overthink to the point of exhaustion.
 So how do we know which thoughts to really focus on and which to buff away?

 The motivational speaker Bob Proctor divides our thought system into two parts: the paradigm, which is all our ingrained habits, beliefs, and assumptions handed down from our parents and their parents before them, generation after generation.
 The paradigm is where Proctor says we are "programmed genetically and programmed environmentally".
 Then there is our "conscious mind".
 This is where Proctor says our "intellectual factors" kick in, factors such "perception, intuition, the will, reasoning, imagination."
 It is here where we have the ability to control what we absorb and think.
 However, the more powerful of the two is the paradigm.
 That's what actually has a lot of control over us.
 It is where we don't have to put any effort into changing ourselves from the inside out.